Book by the end of October & save

 Visit the site of three of the best-preserved Greek temples in the world.
 This visit provides a great opportunity to explore the development of Doric architecture, a Roman town and a museum with one of the earliest examples of Greek panel painting.

-Pupils can take a guided tour of the island of Capri, including a visit to Ana Capri, a walking tour of the Gardens of Augustus and the Palace of Tiberius, a must for all Classical fanatics.
-Groups access the island by ferry or hydrofoil, which NST can pre-book and pre-pay.
+Students can take a guided tour of the island of Capri, including a visit to Ana Capri, a walking tour of the Gardens of Augustus and the Palace of Tiberius, a must for all Classical fanatics.
+Groups access the island by ferry or hydrofoil, which we can pre-book and pre-pay.

 Cumae contains the long echoing cave of the Sibyl visited by Aeneas (even if only in legend).
 Visit the Acropolis and the entrance to a tunnel built by Agrippa around 38BC to join his harbour in Lake Avernus to the sea.